If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 How to report

-You should report verbally and ideally face-to-face, not just in writing.
+You should report verbally and, ideally, face-to-face, not just in writing.
 Bring something you’ve written and leave it with them.
-This can be a good idea if you’re worried there are things you may forget to say, or if you think they may mishear or misunderstand you.
+This can be helpful if you’re worried there are things you may forget to say, or if you think they may mishear or misunderstand you.
 If you have records, like emails or texts from your harasser that support your complaint, you should bring copies with you.
 This can help ensure that your complaint is taken seriously.

 What happens after you report